readyready15728/misc/stardew-valley-notes.md

   but the Auto-Fill Ingredients button will find the items from any inventory all the same."
 * Animal Husbandry Mod has quite a few options including turning off treats and the animal contest which is what I will be doing.
+I will also be using softermode and disabling the meat tool letter to avoid cluttering my inventory.
+(It will be necessary to use the meat button in the animal query to gather meat.)
 * Horse Overhaul makes the horse hit box 1x1 in all directions.
 There is also (limited) interaction with the environment while on horseback and a number of other things I will document as I encounter them.